helmfile/vals/README.md

 - `ref+k8s://NAMESPACE/SECRET_NAME/KEY[?kubeConfigPath=<path_to_kubeconfig>&kubeContext=<kubernetes context name>]`

 Authentication to the Kubernetes cluster is done by referencing the local kubeconfig file.
-The path to the kubeconfig can be specified as a URI parameter, read from the `KUBECONFIG` environment variable or the provider with attempt to read `$HOME/.kube/config`.
+The path to the kubeconfig can be specified as a URI parameter, read from the `KUBECONFIG` environment variable or the provider will attempt to read `$HOME/.kube/config`.
 The Kubernetes context can be specified as a URI parameteter.

 Environment variables: